 An acknowledgement from the off: Alita: Battle Angel is an imperfect movie.
-The dialogue feels a bit stilted and on the nose at times, there’s a little too much emphasis on setting up what would have been the next movie, rather than working with the one in front of us.
+The dialogue feels a bit stilted and on-the-nose at times, and there’s a little too much emphasis on setting up what would have been the next movie, rather than working with the one in front of us.
 Plus, it does sag a bit from time to time.
 I confess too that I never read the source manga series, so I can’t tell you how faithful or otherwise it is to its source.

 Having penned the screenplay for the film, along with Laeta Kalogridis, Cameron figured that to get the film moving, someone else was going to have to direct.
-Thus, in 2015, word came through that Robert Rodriguez was going to direct the film.
+Thus, in 2015, word came through that Robert Rodriguez was going to make the film.
 Fox was still wary of the budget, although the eventual movie would ultimately still cost the $170m the studio was wary of spending.
 And you can’t deny that money made it to the screen.

 Here, the marriage of digital and practical felt seamless, and the vision of the year 2563 was quite wonderfully realised.
-The copious amount of design pre-production work that must have gone into this is boggling.
+The copious amount of design pre-production work that must have gone into this is mindboggling.
 There’s a degree of snobbishness sometimes about modern sci-fi I find from time to time, but here I could happily have freeze-framed time and time again just to try and take it all in.

 What’s more, it’s a real skill, I think, to make a new world feel accessible and interesting from the opening of a movie.
-And to sink viewers into a film that takes us to somewhere else way in the future, with entirely new characters, and without a well-known franchise to call back on is really very welcome.
+And to sink viewers into a film that takes us to somewhere else way in the future, with entirely new characters, and without a well-known franchise to call back on is welcome.

 In particular, when the film goes into the outdoors, I felt it really soared.
 There’s a shot in the first half of the movie – and I’m going spoiler light – where a conversation is taking place in the foreground, and several levels of the rundown future world are in the background, each crammed and active.
-I was really taken aback by just how well it was all realised, and how bustling with human life too.
+I was really taken aback by just how well it was all realised, and how bustling with human life it was.
 I’m perfectly aware that lots of the humans were put into the frame digitally, but this is one of those rare instances – aside from the crowds at the sporting games – where I wasn’t thinking about that during the film.

 Instead, I can’t help but think that Alita spent some of its sizeable budget on something simple, too: human beings.
 The foregrounds bustle with life, streets are over-crammed, and the whole place feels alive.